-- 15.1 The Director of Finance and Resources must be consulted prior to the establishment of any financial arrangements as part of partnerships or joint arrangements with external companies, other public organisations and community and voluntary groups.
+- 15.1 The Group Director of Finance and Resources must be consulted prior to the establishment of any financial arrangements as part of partnerships or joint arrangements with external companies, other public organisations and community and voluntary groups.
 No partnership or joint arrangements shall be entered into without the approval of the Authority. - 15.2 Directors must confirm whether any arrangement requires the Authority to be designated an 'Accountable Body'.
-Where this is the case, the Director of Finance and Resources must be consulted and approval of the Authority must be obtained prior to the arrangement becoming operational. - 15.3 The financial arrangements of all partnerships where the Authority is the Accountable Body should meet the requirements of the Authority's Financial Procedure Rules and Contract Procedure Rules.
+Where this is the case, the Group Director of Finance and Resources must be consulted and approval of the Authority must be obtained prior to the arrangement becoming operational. - 15.3 The financial arrangements of all partnerships where the Authority is the Accountable Body should meet the requirements of the Authority's Financial Procedure Rules and Contract Procedure Rules. - 15.4 Officers shall ensure that loans are not made to third parties without the prior approval of the Group Director of Finance and Resources. - 15.5 Directors must ensure that the accounting and monitoring arrangements to be adopted relating to partnerships and joint arrangements are in accordance with the requirements of the Finance Director.